Search site

 How can I protect myself from pension scammers?

 To give yourself the biggest protection against fraudsters, learn how to spot the signs and check who you're dealing with on the FCA's ScamSmart webpage.
-The Pensions Regulator also provides tips on how you can protect yourself against the pension scammers - you can visit their website by clicking here.
+The Pensions Regulator also provides tips on how you can protect yourself against the pension scammers - visit the Pensions Regulator website.

 What should I do if I suspect a scam?